UQ-PAC/BASIL/src/test/readme.md

 docker-helper.sh push
 ```
 then commit and push the updated hashes to basil.
+Make sure to include the docker-contents.txt
+in your Git changes.

 In the basil repository, it is a good idea to update the docker-flake.txt
 and the recorded hashes in the same commit.